cooltrain7/Planetside-2-API-Tracker/README.md

 ##  The Issues
 Have any issue with the census collection or stream API?
 Want a feature added?
 Add it here for community tracking.
+Labels are split for Rest API,Streaming API, and Features.
+These can then have a High, Medium, Or Low priority.

 ## Planetside API Services
 A collection of sites, and applications that use the planetside 2 API.